safekhawaja/brain_computer_interfaces/signals.md

-Introduction to Neurosignals
+# Introduction to Neurosignals

-Bunch of different kind of cells
-  Form follows function!
+**Form follows function**

-  Neurons have cell body, axon and dendrites
+There are many different types of neurons that are specialized for signal monitoring, generation, communication and output.
+All neurons have cell body, axon and dendrites that have functoinally differentiated puirposes.
+The myelin sheath insulates and speeds the transmission of signals.

+**Network of chemical and electrical circuits**

+Cells release action potentials above a spike threshhold stretch tthat release transmitters that adjust the speed and intensity of output signals